Mohamed-94/JueDeTaquin-Puzzle-SmartGame/README.md

 Note: If you're using Linux Bash for Windows, [see this guide](https://www.howtogeek.com/261575/how-to-run-graphical-linux-desktop-applications-from-windows-10s-bash-shell/) or use `node` from the command prompt.

 ## Credit
-This application was built with help of this Petzold's [book](http://index-of.es/Programming/CSharp/Charles%20Petzold%20-%20Programming%20Microsoft%20Windows%20with%20C%23.pdf)
+This application was built with the help of this Petzold's [book](http://index-of.es/Programming/CSharp/Charles%20Petzold%20-%20Programming%20Microsoft%20Windows%20with%20C%23.pdf)

 ## Related